 Food is a communal issue.
 It sustains life and shapes communities.
 We bond relationally over preparing and sharing food.
 We ensure a healthy and sustainable future by thoughtfully raising and distributing it.

-We believe it’s time to bring together a passion for food and a concern for those in our city who are hungry, malnourished, or in short supply of quality food.
+We believe it’s time to bring together a passion for good food and a concern for those in our city who are malnourished or in short supply of quality food.

 It’s time for new, sustainable and equitable food security solutions for our communities.

-Whether through community kitchens, communal gardens, or other sustainable and equitable community solutions, it’s time to combine our forces.
+Whether through community kitchens, communal gardens, or other sustainable and equitable community solutions, we can do more when we combine our forces.

 Join us today and help the movement grow.
 Get involved with one of our partners or start something of your own.